mattygiedt/orderbook/README.md

 This project is meant to be educational.
 It employs the tinyest of testing, which validates simple [add, modify, delete] limit order book semantics, and assumes best behavior of our market participants.

-Still, I think it's pretty cool, and would love to hear your comments and / or suggested improvements to the `MapListContainer`!
+Still, I think it's pretty cool, and would love to hear your comments and / or suggested improvements to the `MapListContainer` and `IntrusiveListContainer` implementations!

 ### Building
 Project uses VSCode `.devcontainer` support -- look in the directory for a sample `Dockerfile` if you want to roll your own.